-At the time of writing, the forecast year end underspend for 2018/19 is circa £0.465m, this does not include £0.090m relating to extra income from the Ministry of Housing, Communities & Local Government, following a recalculation of business rates from prior years which was unbudgeted and has already been moved to the Transformational Reserve.
-The General Reserve of £2.6m, at c.9% of net revenue expenditure, is in line with the current overall average Combined Fire Authority average amount at 9%.
-This is based on reserves figures at 1st April 2018 available via CIPFA Statistics.
+At the time of writing, the forecast year end underspend for 2019/20 is circa £0.116m.
+The General Reserve of £2.4m, at c.8% of net revenue expenditure, is in line with the current overall average Combined Fire Authority average.
 As the S151 Officer I am comfortable with the level or reserves and do not deem it too low or high.